WebAssembly/component-model/design/mvp/CanonicalABI.md

     return cancelled
 ```
+If the given `awaitable` is already resolved (e.g., if between making an async
+import call that blocked and calling `waitable-set.wait` the I/O operation
+completed), the Component Model allows the runtime to nondeterministically
+avoid calling `OnBlock` which, in component-to-component async calls, means
+that control flow does not need to transfer to the calling component.

 If `wait_on` is called with `sync` set to `True`, only tasks in *other*
 component instances may execute; no code in the current component instance may
 execute.
 This is achieved by setting and waiting on `calling_sync_import`